alexjwang/personal-blog/_posts/2022-10-05-startup-logs.markdown

 ![10-05]({{"/assets/images/10-05.jpg" | prepend: site.baseurl }})

+*What I stare at for hours every day*

 ### Day 171: October 6, 2022

 We were relatively parallelized today on what we were looking at.
 Kevin has been digging a lot into serverless GPUs—there seems to be a lot of promise there.
 John did a lot of reading on RLHF frameworks, specifically focusing on math/terminology.
 Tae focused on UX + product—the main problem at hand is that a lot of what we can imagine hinges on our model being nearly flawless.
 I'm also doing a lot of reading, but I've also been focusing on writing memos as a method of extracting insights that'll hopefully push our product towards success.
 We have also begun to set up calls with UX designers—we figure that it'll be supremely useful to witness Figma experts at work.

 ![10-06]({{"/assets/images/10-06.jpg" | prepend: site.baseurl }})

+*Random Figma truck serving ice cream.
+They were giving out swag, but Ryan took a hat without asking—the girl got mad at us and refused to give Kevin and me any swag :(*

 ### Day 172: October 7, 2022